ansible-content-lab/cloud-deploy/readme/tower_setup.md

 Of course, you must ensure that programmatic credentials you generate are for a user (or service account) that has permissions to create the cloud resources this demo generates.

-Lastly, Ansible Tower automatically encrypts any secrets, which in the case of AWS is the Secret Key.
+Lastly, Ansible Tower automatically encrypts any secrets, which in the case of AWS is the *Secret Key*.
 Ansible Tower users (with appropriate permissions) can use the credential without knowing its contents.

 <!-- Job Templates -->